AdityaDGadhave/AdityaDGadhave/README.md

 - 👋 Hi, I’m @AdityaDGadhave
 - 👀 I’m interested in ...python and data field
 - 🌱 I’m currently learning ...
-Data science
+Data science with Ineuron
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...adityagadhave211@gmail.com